-Prior to Laureate, Wayne served as Vice President, Product Management for Ellucian, where he provided strategic and executive leadership for Ellucian’s Mobile, Portal, Analytics, Document Management, and Teaching & Learning businesses and solutions — spanning three educational ERPs, with a global footprint covering 40 countries, with over 2,400 institutions and 20 million students, faculty, and staff.
+Prior to Laureate, Wayne served as Vice President, Product Management for Ellucian, leading their Mobile, Portal, Analytics, Document Management, and Teaching & Learning businesses, which served over 2,400 institutions and 20 million students, faculty, and staff in 40 countries.
 Wayne also served as the director of international product strategy at Blackboard, the global leader in learning management systems for higher education, K-12, and professional education.

-Wayne has held product management roles with Wired in San Francisco, and with four start-up companies on both coasts.
-Several of his products have received “Product of the Year” and “User Interface” awards from leading industry publications, and LiveWired was honored with a permanent display in the San Francisco Museum of Modern Art.
-Wayne started his career as a product manager for FreeLoader, a push technology start-up founded by Mark Pincus (CEO & Founder of Zynga) and Sunil Paul (CEO & Founder of Sidecar), where he delivered the web’s first interactive screen saver.
+Wayne has held product management roles with Wired in San Francisco, and with four start-up companies on both coasts – receiving “Product of the Year” and “User Interface” awards – and LiveWired was honored with a permanent display in the San Francisco Museum of Modern Art.

 Colleen E. Baker is the Chief Operating Officer of Higher Digital, LLC, and has spent the last 20 years in the insurance, education, and healthcare industries, focusing on IT, software, and development transformations and deployments.
 Strategic and innovative, Colleen has deep experience in software, digital transformation, technology operations, and end-user adoption.
 She is a strategic thinker experienced in delivering value and results by constantly innovating, evolving, and improving how organizations build products.
 Her hands-on knowledge and countless successes have enabled her to fully understand all the necessary roles and challenges in making world-class software and digital experiences.